Moodle LMS Voluntary Product Accessibility Template (VPAT)

 Level AAA

-Supports Moodle is designed so that the content presentation can be modified to suit the required visual presentation using browser functionality.
+Supports Moodle is designed to allow content presentation to be modified to suit the required visual presentation using browser functionality.

 1.4.9 Images of Text (No Exception)